 Unlike popular belief, innovation is far from a miracle, a moment of brilliance, or a unique event in the life of the innovator.
 It’s the result of a long, immersive process and a deep interest in the matter.
 But more importantly, it’s a consequence of belonging in the environment that enables innovation.
 Eagerness and intellectual curiosity are important, but not as critical as sufficient material conditions.
 The absence of a safety net discourages the natural human urge to play, experiment and take risks.

 Zakariya al-Qazwini, “Marvels of Things Created and Miraculous Aspects of Things Existing”, 13th-century, Public domain

 A safety net is about having somewhere to fall back to if you fail.
 People are more likely to experiment and to take risks if they have savings or family support.
-They are more enthusiastic when they own a place to live and not stress about the monthly payment to a bank or their landlord.
+They are more enthusiastic when they own a place to live and not stress about the monthly fee to a bank or their landlord.
 Having a diploma from a reputable university gives them more courage, given that they can still land a decent job in case things don’t go as planned.
 And so on, and so forth…

 All these are material conditions.
 They are strongly associated with the family you were born into and the location of your birth.
 A lot of people in this world aren’t fortunate to come from a well-off family, but they could still be born in a country with favorable social policies that allowed them to study for free and mitigate some of the social inequality acquired by birth.